sunpy/sunpy/doc/source/guide/data_types/maps.rst

     smap.plot(norm = norm)
     plt.colorbar()

-This plot shows a similar effect but note that the array properties such as max and min have changed.
+This plot shows a very similar effect to clipping but note that the array properties such as max and min have changed.
 That's because numpy is now ignoring those masked values.
-Here though we see that we are also masking some of the emission from the bright sources.
-With a masked array (compared to clipping) we can go ahead and make more detailed masking operations.
+With a masked array (compared to clipping) we can go ahead and make more detailed masking operations so that we are not masking the emission from the bright solar sources.
 The next plot
 masks only those bright pixels in the upper area of the plot leaving the bright solar sources which are concentrated in the lower part of the plot intact.